William Healy (neurologist): Contributions

-Healy considered himself to be a psychiatrist and therapist rather than a criminologist, but he made major contributions on both sides of the spectrum.
-He is perhaps best known for his work in juvenile delinquency, and particularly for his creation of the first child guidance clinic.
-His psychiatric aims included hearing the “child’s own story” in order to create a viewpoint from the child itself rather than other sources.
+Healy considered himself to be a research psychiatrist and therapist rather than a criminologist, but he made major contributions to both fields.
+He is perhaps best known for his work in juvenile delinquency; particularly for his creation of the first child guidance clinic.
+His psychiatric aims included hearing the “child’s own story” to create a viewpoint from the child itself rather than other sources.
 In criminology, he is known for supporting the multifactor theory of crime causation, which began to move the American view on crime away from the traditional European view.
 His work with juvenile populations led him to identify certain “causes,” as well as major and minor “factors” that appeared to contribute to delinquent behavior.
 However, his factors have faced criticism from others for not appearing to be truly descriptive of the populations he studied.
 Even Healy criticized himself for not investigating further the factors he created.
-His major published work, The Individual Delinquent, detailed the work that he did with factors and is considered to be his best-known work.
+He published 14 books and scores of articles that dealt mainly with the problems of juvenile delinquency and childhood behavioral disabilities.
+His major published work, The Individual Delinquent, detailed the work that he did with juvenile delinquents during his time at the Chicago Juvenile Psychopathic Institute, and is considered to be his best-known work.

 Personal life

-Healy's first wife, Mary Tenney Healy, died in 1932.
+In 1901, Healey married his first wife Mary Tenney, whom he had met through Hull House circles.
+They had one son named Kent Tenney Healy.
+Mary Tenney Healy died in 1932 after a long illness.
 Later that year, he married American psychologist Augusta Fox Bronner (1881–1966), whom he had first met in 1913.
 Bronner was his long-term collaborator; they co-wrote multiple publications on juvenile delinquency.
 Healy died in Clearwater, Florida in 1963.